 =A4&" "&TEXT(GETPIVOTDATA("Sales", A3, "Category", A4), "0%")

 - A4&” ” part is simple to understand.
-A cell reference and then makes a space in the output.
+A cell reference then makes a space in the output.

-- GETPIVOTDATA part is simple to understand.
+- The GETPIVOTDATA part is simple to understand.
 So, I will not explain how the GETPIVOTDATA function works here.

 Now, we shall show these data on the chart.

-I insert a Text Box from the Insert tab => Illustrations group of commands => Shapes
+We inserted a Text Box from the Insert tab => Illustrations group of commands => Shapes

-Now I insert the Text Box on the chart => Put an equal sign on the Formula Bar and then select cell D4.
+Now we insert the Text Box on the chart => Put an equal sign on the Formula Bar and then select cell D4.